mboss37/tokenwatch/docs/README.md

 - Check your OpenAI organization settings

 **"No data found"**
-- Try a shorter period: `./tokenwatch openai --period 7d`
+- Try a shorter period: `./tokenwatch usage --period 7d`
 - Verify you have recent API usage
 - Check if your API key is valid